RAFTING and HIKING the GRAND CANYON

 Camp Routine

 Campsites.
 There are 257 campsites officially listed in an inventory compiled by the National Park in 2014.
 This is a reference only as campsites change with water levels, side canyon floods and sandbar formation.
-All camping must be below the historic high water zone.
+All camping must be located below the historic high-water zone.
 They are rated by size.

 Toilet Procedure.
 Urination directly into the river is encouraged.
 All trips must provide a portable toilet (groover) for feces and toilet paper (but absolutely no urine).
 Chlorox powder is used to control odour.
 Only one boat got heavier as the trip proceeded.

-Water was produced en route using a pump operated by one deep-cycle battery, 3 filters and an Ultraviolet light.
+Water was produced en route using a pump operated by one deep-cycle battery, three filters and an Ultraviolet light.
 A small amount of chlorine was also used.
-With the Little Colorado flooding and adding a huge amount of sediment to the water, the water remained coloured for the duration of the trip.
+With the Little Colorado flooding and adding a considerable amount of sediment to the water, the water remained coloured for the duration of the trip.
 It was allowed to settle overnight before filtering and UV treatment.

 Hand washing and hygiene.
-Rules were strict to prevent cross-contamination and disease spread.
+Rules were strict to prevent cross-contamination and the spread of disease.
 Hand washing stations at the toilet and food consumption areas were to be used before serving food.
 A four-station dishwashing station produced sterilized dishes.

 Soap for bathing could only be used in the river (cold) and was best done in the heat of the day.
-Solar showers were not so useful as they too must be used over the river.
+Solar showers were not as helpful as they too had to be used over the river.

 All food was well-cooled using 80 pounds of dry ice.
 The meat had to be thawed before use on day 14.
 Most food not eaten at each meal was discarded (meat left over from dinner was often breakfast or lunch the next day).

-Every meal had common components.
-Breakfast had cereals, bread, fresh fruit, bread, jams, honey and peanut butter, orange juice, tea, hot chocolate and all the coffee you could drink (with half and half, 2%, almond and rice milk!).
-This was in addition to entres often including bacon, sausage, pancakes, French toast, eggs, breakfast burritos and Egg McRivers (breakfast muffin, ham, egg, cheese).
+Every meal had standard components.
+Breakfast included cereals, bread, fresh fruit, jams, honey, peanut butter, orange juice, tea, hot chocolate, and all the coffee you could drink (with half-and-half, 2%, almond, and rice milk).
+This was in addition to entrees often including bacon, sausage, pancakes, French toast, eggs, breakfast burritos and Egg McRivers (breakfast muffin, ham, egg, cheese).
 No detail was missed.
 Dinner always had a salad and some form of dessert.
 Soft drinks were free.
 A variety of alcohol could be purchased pre-trip.
 It was cooled with river water.

-What follows is a day-by-day guide to our trip.
+I’m sharing a day-by-day guide to our trip here.

 MARBLE CANYON – Lee’s Ferry to the Little Colorado River.